Print the legend

 Samuel Engel was also credited as writer but it was one of those Hollywood politics matters.
 Zanuck had brought him on as producer, but Engel reckoned that being a producer on a John Ford picture was worth nothing (probably true) and so because he had been on the set (Miller had gone off to other work) and rewritten a few lines here and there on the hoof, he claimed a credit as writer.
 Miller contested it but in the end shrugged and put up with it, but he always insisted that he and Ford cooked the whole story up way before Engel tinkered with it at the edges.

 Ford was less good with the women.
 Linda Darnell looked frankly ridiculous in her 1940s hair and make-up as Chihuahua, Doc’s woman (no sign of Big Nose Kate).
 I think it possible that she and Ford were trying for a watered down and bowdlerized Jane Russell from The Outlaw.
 Cathy Downs as the saccharine Miss Carter (the darling of the title) is far too saintly.
-Ford had wanted feistier Anne Baxter but had to settle for the rather tame Downs.
+Ford had wanted feistier Anne Baxter and Jeanne Crain and Donna Reed were also in the running but the director had to settle for the rather tame Downs.
+Fox’s publicity department clearly understood this.
+The posters and so on highlighted Darnell and placed Downs in the shadow.
+The tagline She Was Everything the West Was – Young, Fiery, Exciting! almost implied that Darnell was the Clementine of the title.

 Of the smaller parts, good old Russell Simpson plays John Simpson (though his long sermon was another casualty of Ford’s red pencil through the script, probably rightly), and Mae Marsh is his sister.
 Both were regular members of the Ford stock company.
 John Ford’s brother Francis has a rare speaking part as ‘Dad – old soldier’, though uncredited.
 John had a curious relationship with Francis, the elder brother who had given him a start in the business and who had been a leading actor and director in the silent days.
 John seemed to resent Francis’s success and almost gloat at his come-down.
 Still, a brother is a brother, and John often gave Frank small parts in his pictures, to help pay the bills.
 It’s also good to see Ford oldie J Farrell MacDonald as Mac the barman.